Cryptocurrency Transaction Fees

 When network traffic is high, and there is a great demand for sending BTC, the transaction fee needed for speedy confirmation rises as other bitcoin users try to do the same.
 This may occur during periods of intense market volatility.

 Starting with the London network upgrade, every block has a base fee, the minimum price per unit of gas for inclusion in this block, calculated by the network based on demand for block space.
 As the base fee of the transaction fee is burnt, users are also expected to set a tip, or priority fee in their transactions.
-The tip compensates miners for executing and propagating user transactions in blocks and is expected to be set automatically by most wallets.
+The tip compensates miners for executing and propagating user transactions in blocks and is expected to be set automatically by most hardware wallets.

 Calculating the total transaction fee works as follows: Gas units (limit) * (Base fee + Tip).